 - There are over a hundred types of oysters in the world.

 - Pearl species of mollusks are not eaten.

 - The taste of shellfish is strongly influenced by the water in which they are grown.
 This is because they actively absorb harmful substances from the water.
 Thanks to this, they improve the ecological situation, but lose their gastronomic properties.

 Visit a restaurant or bar that serves oysters.
 If you don’t like the idea of eating them raw, order them baked, marinated, or try oyster soup.

-Cook clams at home: if you follow the recipe, it’s not too difficult even for a beginner.
-Use lemon juice as a seasoning, which will give the dish an interesting flavor nuance.
-The taste of seafood is well revealed by white wine.
+Cook clams at home: if you follow the recipe, it is not too difficult, even for a beginner.
+Use lemon juice as a seasoning, which will give it an interesting flavor nuance.
+It goes well with white wine.